 People overtake on double yellow lines, in curves without vision, and at high speed in town centers.
 So yes, many accidents do happen.
 When driving in Panama, even more than other places I’ve been, staying calm when you’re behind a slow driver is critical.
 And when you start overtaking, make sure that no other car in the other direction is about to do the same.

 Keep your distance from a bus.
 They stop often and abruptly.
 The whole bus system in Panama is based on that promise.
 So many cars are a little distracted and end up rear-ending a bus that makes a stop to load passengers.

 Blue Hearts on the roads of Panama

 When you drive in Panama, you’ll see blue hearts on the road.
-These indicate a lethal accident took place at that same location.
+These indicate a lethal accident took place at that exact location.
 Once you start noticing that, you’ll find how many deadly accidents occur in this country.
 And that’s not counting the animals:

 Animals roam freely

-On every road, from the smallest dirt road on the countryside to the 6-lane sections of the Pan American Highway, you’ll notice that animals are trying to cross.
+On every road, from the smallest dirt road in the countryside to the 6-lane sections of the Pan American Highway, you’ll notice that animals are trying to cross.
 Dogs, cows, and even the legendary chickens who cross the road.
 Adapted speed and permanent alertness are not optional.